 Lambert went on to work as a war artist in Egypt and Gallipoli during the First World War.
 He later returned to Australia, where he died in 1930 at the age of fifty-seven.

-The model in this picture is a young blonde woman, stands in profile at a window or door frame that looks on to a park or rural landscape.
-She wears a red-collared blouse and drab-coloured skirt, and she sports a large straw boater with a black velvet band and extravagantly curled ostrich feather.
-In 1907 Frank Rinder compared it in the Art Journal to a painting by Piero Della Francesca.
-In this painting Lottie looks more girlish and less careworn than in others.
-She could be any charming young woman dressed in her best, although an allusion H G Wells makes in his novel Marriage suggests that her contemporaries would immediately have identified her class:
+The model in this picture is a young blonde woman standing in profile at a window or door frame that looks on to a park or rural landscape.
+She wears a red-collared blouse and drab-coloured skirt and sports a large straw boater with a black velvet band and extravagantly curled ostrich feather.
+Presented in this way, Lottie looks more girlish and less careworn than in other paintings: she could be any charming young woman dressed in her best.
+However, an allusion H. G. Wells makes in his novel Marriage suggests that her contemporaries would immediately have identified her class:

 He came to a stop opposite one of the Rogersons, a stiffly self-conscious shop girl in her Sunday clothes, a not unsuccessful emulation of Nicholson’s wonderful Mrs. Stafford of Paradise Row.

 I like to imagine the Stafford clan making a trip up west to Old Bond Street to view Lottie’s triumph when the painting was exhibited at Paterson Gallery.
-But somehow I suspect that no such trip took place.
+But I suspect that no such trip took place.

 her baby’s face is sickly looking, full of pathos, suggesting the impoverished life in the slums … The scene shows unsentimentally the reality of a working mother needing sustenance to continue her job while trying to provide love and comfort to her baby child.

-Nicholson’s The Girl with the Tattered Glove, which was painted in 1909, and is now in the Fitzwilliam Museum in Cambridge, was believed by Marguerite Steen to have been modelled by Lottie.
-However, the subject of the painting does not actually look like her, and is now thought to have been modelled by Marie Laquelle, the artist’s sometime lover-cum-housekeeper.
+Nicholson’s The Girl with the Tattered Glove, which was painted in 1909 and is now in the Fitzwilliam Museum in Cambridge, was believed by Marguerite Steen to have been modelled by Lottie.
+However, the subject of the painting does not actually look like her and is now thought to have been modelled by Marie Laquelle, the artist’s sometime lover-cum-housekeeper.

-By 1912 Lottie had been married to John for eleven years and had borne seven children.
+By 1912 Lottie had been married to John Stafford for eleven years and had borne seven children.
 The six who survived were all under eleven: Elizabeth was ten, Florence eight, Lilian six, Violet Annie four and Ivy two.
 Alice Beatrice was born in October.
-The child who died had been in 1906 or 1907, and, as there is no record of a baptism, it is likely that he or she did not live long.
+The child who died had been born in 1906 or 1907, and, as there is no record of a baptism, it is likely that he or she did not live long.
 Lottie had spent half of her married life pregnant, and this, together with the pressure of looking after a large family, may have limited opportunities to model.

 Nine months later he was called up as a gunner in the Royal Garrison Artillery — part of a siege battery that commanded heavy guns and howitzers.
 Some of his service was in France.
 There is nothing in his military record to suggest that he suffered any injuries, but that is not to say that he was not affected by his experiences.

-However, there was some wartime happiness for the family when John Thomas Stafford, their only son, was born on the 5th of March 1918.
-After the war John himself returned safely to Paradise Walk, and at the time of the 1921 census he was working as a brewer’s drayman for Whitbread and Co at their headquarters in Chiswell Street, near the Barbican.
+However, there was some wartime happiness for the family when John Thomas Stafford, their only son, was born on 5 March 1918.
+After the war John himself returned safely to Paradise Walk, and at the time of the 1921 census he was working as a brewer’s drayman for Whitbread and Co. at their headquarters near the Barbican in Chiswell Street.
 He was forty-one.